cypnk/Bare/README.md

 The first line in each post is the title.
 The URL slug is the filename.
 Posts can be tagged by adding the last line in the following format:
 `tags: cabin, diy`

 You can also schedule posts to be published at a future date as bare will only show posts from the current date and into the past.

-Bare will also create an archive of all posts and create a syndication feed of the most recent ones.
+Bare will create an archive of all posts and create a syndication feed of the most recent ones.

 An about page can be created by editing *posts/about/main.md*.
 Additional about pages can be added to the same directory and again the URL is the filename.
 About sub directories can also be added.
+The location of the "about" folder may be renamed to anything else URL friendly, and under 255 characters in length, in the "aboutview" URL route in *index.php*.

 A static homepage can be shown instead of the lastest posts by creating a *posts/home.md* page.
 Bare will show this similar to an about page.

-Bare understands a rudimentary subset of [Markdown](https://daringfireball.net/projects/markdown/) and will filter HTML for you.
+Bare understands a few HTML tags and a rudimentary subset of [Markdown](https://daringfireball.net/projects/markdown/).

-Optionally, Bare will use the [Parsedown](https://github.com/erusev/parsedown) and the [ParsedownExtra](https://github.com/erusev/parsedown-extra) classes to format Markdown, if these files are present.

 Posts are cached in a SQLite database created dynamically, which enables fast browsing and searching for posts by tags, title, or post body.
 The *cache.db* can be deleted at any time and Bare will rebuild it on the first visit to your blog.